The Internet Tricked Us, and Now We're Worse at Resonating with Decision-Makers

 Here's what's happening: We've been tricked into teaching 101-level classes, when we should be running executive forums.

-My business doesn't benefit from teaching the basics.
+But my business doesn't benefit from teaching the basics.
 My clients are actively repelled by the gimmicks.
 I don't sell to people who just need to get over their fear of speaking.
 I sell 1:1 coaching and advisory services, plus team trainings and retainers, for folks who are already out there sharing their expertise—people who need stronger premises, stronger IP, and more presence through their voice and stories.
 They have experience.
 Taste.
-Bumps and bruises.
 Vision.
+Bumps and bruises from plenty of attempts and lessons learned.

 To serve those people, I charge a nontrivial amount of money and work with them on a nontrivial part of their business.
 That means they need a nontrivial amount of trust in me, which means the ideas and content I share must feel... wait for it... nontrivial.